Visiting the Flight 93 National Memorial in Shanksville, PA

 What to Expect When You Visit

-- The Visitor Center Complex: The centerpiece of the memorial, offering exhibits that provide a detailed timeline of the events of 9/11, personal stories of the passengers and crew, and the national impact of their courage.
-Multimedia displays include phone calls made from the plane and artifacts recovered from the crash site.
+- The Visitor Center Complex: The heart of the memorial, featuring exhibits that outline the timeline of September 11, personal stories of the passengers and crew, and the national significance of their actions.
+Multimedia displays include phone calls made from the plane and carefully preserved artifacts.

-- The Wall of Names: Located along the flight path, this powerful marble wall lists the names of each passenger and crew member, standing as a quiet yet commanding tribute.
+- The Wall of Names: Positioned along the flight path, this marble wall bears the names of each passenger and crew member.
+The individual placement of each name reinforces that every life lost is remembered.

 - The Memorial Plaza and Crash Site: A short walk from the Visitor Center leads to the actual crash site, now a sacred area marked with a large boulder that signifies the plane’s final resting place.